unicorns/carla-client-docker/README.md

 # carla-client-docker
-Carla Client (0.9.8) in a docker image
+Carla Client (0.9.8) as a docker image (ubuntu16.04)

+This repo contains a Carla Python API precompiled on Ubuntu 16.04.
+This enables any machine capable of running docker to quickly set up a Carla client.

 ### Getting Started (macOS)